Burhakaba

 Burhakaba (Buurhakaba) is a town located in the Bay region in Somalia.

 The town takes its name from a big mountain in the city's center.

 Overview

-Burhakaba is the second largest town in the Bay region, with a reported population of 360,795.
+Burhakaba is the second largest town in the Bay region (gobolka Baay in Somali), with a reported population of 360,795.
 It is 180 km southwest of the capital Mogadishu and 60 km northeast from the regional center Baidoa.
 Burhakaba administrative district encompasses nearly 400 villages.
 The town is estimated to have been settled six centuries ago.
 Burhakaba is subdivided into several administrative villages: Waaberi, Wadajir and Hoolwadaag.

 Geography and demographics

 Burhakaba is situated at the coordinates of 2.7991° N, 44.0794° E with an elevation of 196 meters above sea level.
 It lacks a permanent river, but it does have a large valley known as "Bohol Wiinti" that runs through the town from the north, east, and south-east.
 After seasonal rainfall, the valley supports farming in the area it drains.
 The annual rainfall in the town is estimated to be 550 to 620 mm.
 The town is primarily populated by the Eelaay clan, a sub-clan of Rahanweyn.
 The main language spoken in the town is Maay, the second largest dialect in Somalia.

 Burhakaba is thought to hold vast mineral and rock reserves, including uranium (in the Aliyow Geele area), iron, aluminum, phosphorus, kaolin, bauxite, granite, marbles, sandstones, crushed rocks, and limestone, despite the fact that it has yet to be properly explored.
 Burhakaba has the strategic advantage of connecting the three regions of Bakool, Hiiraan, and Lower Shabelle.